zibhub/GNDMS/installation-guide/index.md

 First, **shutdown the globus container**.
 Next, in `$GNDMS_SOURCE`, issue

    gndms-buildr inspect-db

-Thisl will open a shell to the derby-ij tool for looking at the internal database of GNDMS.
+This will open a shell to the derby-ij tool for looking at the internal database of GNDMS.